chowland/AFiD-MuRPhFi/docs/phasefield_validation.md

 # Phase-field model validation

+On this page, we focus on a number of validation cases of the phase-field model used to simulate liquid-solid phase transitions.
+For information on the convergence of the model with grid spacing, please refer to the [convergence page](convergence).
+A more detailed overview of the setups considered here, including the initial conditions and any analytic solutions are provided in the examples pages on [Stefan problems](examples/stefan) and [flows coupled to phase change](examples/coupled_flows).

 ## 1-D melting from a hot boundary: phase-field parameters

 We begin by investigating the model parameter $a$ introduced by the phase-field method.